 Lessons to Learn from This Case

-So what can anyone that has sustained injuries in an accident learn from this case?
+So what can anyone who has sustained injuries in an accident learn from this case?
 Well, there are four things that one can learn that stick out to me.

 1. Do Not Exaggerate Your Injuries